Moon Ji-yoon (judoka)

-Mun Ji-yun (born 19 April 1971) is a South Korean judoka.
+Moon Ji-yoon (born 19 April 1971) is a South Korean judoka.
 She competed in the women's heavyweight event at the 1992 Summer Olympics.

-She finished fifth at the 1989 World Judo Championships, won the 1991 World Judo Championships +72 kg class, and won a bronze medal at the 1993 World Judo Championships.
-On the continental level she won the silver medal at the 1988 Asian Judo Championships (as well as a bronze medal in the open class) and a bronze medal at the 1990 Asian Games.
+She finished fifth at the 1989 World Judo Championships, won the 1991 World Judo Championships in the +72 kg category, and won a bronze medal at the 1993 World Judo Championships.
+On the continental level, she won the silver medal at the 1988 Asian Judo Championships (as well as a bronze medal in the open class) and a bronze medal at the 1990 Asian Games.